2adapt/template-general/README.md

 sudo systemctl status caddy
 ```

-We should now be able to load the webapp using `http://the-domain.local` (see step 3)
+We should now be able to load the webapp using `https://the-domain.local/caddy-debug/hello` (see step 3)

-## 2 - See the monorepo working
+## 2 - Monorepo management with `pnpm`

 ### 2.1 - Create a workspace package

 Reference: https://pnpm.io/workspaces

+A directory in `./packages` is a "workspace package".

 ```bash
 mkdir -p packages/dummy-1